-Flying is the most carbon intensive form of transport and its emissions are expected to grow by up to 300% by 2050.
-Domestically, states and regions like the EU address aviation emissions through cap-and-trade systems, other market measures like taxes, and promoting alternatives such as rail.
-The International Civil Aviation Organization (ICAO) has been the main forum to address emissions from international aviation since the 1997 Kyoto Protocol.
+Flying is the most carbon-intensive form of transport and its emissions are expected to grow by up to 300% by 2050.
+Domestically, states and regions like the EU address aviation emissions through market-based measures such as cap-and-trade systems or taxes, as well as through other policies such as fuel mandates or the promotion of alternatives such as rail.

-In 2010, the International Civil Aviation Organization (ICAO) agreed on two goals regarding aviation emissions, namely the improvement of fuel efficiency by 2% annually through 2050 and a so called Carbon Neutral Growth target to offset all pollution above 2020 levels.
-To reach this goal, a market-based measure, the Carbon Offset and Reduction Scheme for International Aviation (CORSIA) was adopted in 2016.
+In 2010, the International Civil Aviation Organisation (ICAO) agreed on a so-called Carbon Neutral Growth target to offset all CO2 emissions from international flights above 2020 levels.
+To reach this goal, a market-based measure, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) was adopted in 2016.

 Aviation in the EU

 Along with other major emitters in Europe, aviation is covered by the EU Emissions Trading System (EU ETS).
 According to the initial plan, emissions from flights from, to and within the European Economic Area (EEA) were supposed to be covered by the ETS.

 However, following intense pressure from non-EU countries, the EU decided to limit the ETS’s scope to flights within the EEA until 2024 and revisit the role of aviation in the EU ETS once the global system enters into force.